 YOUTH ENGAGEMENT / Ag obair le òigridh

-The Summer of 2016 saw the start of family Outdoor Sessions, involving bushcraft, river dipping and rockpooling to name a few, to give young people and their parents / guardians the opportunity to engage in new activities and discover the natural environment on their doorstep.
-This was a great success and we provide a programme of these each year during school holidays.
+The summer of 2016 saw the start of family outdoor sessions, involving bushcraft, river dipping and rockpooling to name a few, giving young people and their parents / guardians the opportunity to engage in new activities and discover the natural environment on their doorstep.
+This was a great success.

 COMMUNITY ACCOUNT MANAGEMENT / Stiùireadh Coimhearsnachd